CommunityToolkit/WindowsCommunityToolkit/.github/ISSUE_TEMPLATE/feature_request.md

 ## Describe the problem this feature would solve
 <!-- Please describe or link to any existing issues or discussions.
-A clear and concise description of what the problem is and include the user story.
-Provide examples of the restrictions in the current environment that hinders the work you want to perform.
-What are the ways this new feature will help transform and deliver the results?
+A clear and concise description of what the problem is, starting with the user story.
+Provide examples of the restrictions in the current environment that hinders the work your users or you want to perform.
+What are the ways this new feature will help transform and deliver those results?
 For example, I am currently using the InfiniteCanvas control which lacks the ribbon control feature.
 I am looking to improve user experience therefore i would like to use that in my project to provide ease of accessibility and a user-friendly interface.
 This new feature will provide quick access to the toolbar, enhance space utilization, etc [...] -->